-I hold a B.S. in Environmental Studies from the University of Utah, and love the feeling of simply existing in nature.
 I was first inspired to practice Yoga regularly during an introductory class at Salt Lake Community College in 2002.
 Years later I went on to receive certification in hopes of sharing this wonderful art with others.
-I have always been and forever will be a student, learning with each new experience something I could not have known before.
-Yoga and mindful movement have led me to a journey filled with self-discovery and many blessings allowing a creative strength to emerge.
-Teaching and practicing Yoga has provided opportunities for threading deep connections and building relationships that I treasure.
-I believe Yoga gives us the chance to make our own path… to challenge our unique qualities and accept what is individual and true of ourselves.
+I have always been and forever will be a student, learning with each new experience something I could not have known before… Click here to read more.

 Since my late teens, the pursuit of self-knowledge led me to explore various spiritual paths that included meditation, yogic and martial arts based practices.
 As my passion for yoga developed, I found that practicing and instructing yoga allowed me to draw from all my life experiences.
 I am a ‘yoga connoisseur’ of sorts, working with leading teachers all over the world seeking inspiration and ongoing learning.
 Living and loving mindfully, meditation, asana, and teaching yoga are all part of my personal yoga practice.
 Practice is the discovery and implementation of what feels good, what works, what is joyful, and what leads to a deeper and more meaningful experience of life (body, mind, and spirit).
 In the role of yoga instructor, the practice shifts to communicating and empirically learning what is most effective for others; it is a unique and enjoyable challenge to translate what I have learned in my own practice and find a way for it to be valuable for others.
 In many ways, teaching yoga is like practicing, because it is simply connecting with myself, with what feels true and authentic.
 Practicing with me is playful but focused, lighthearted but meaningful, creative but consistent, challenging but respectful of the body’s anatomy and messaging.
 I encourage introspection, to find your own practice, to explore your edge, to discover the strength of breath, and draw on the stillness of self-awareness to guide you to new depths of practice.
 Instructing yoga is like cooking an inspired balanced meal, infused with love, and shared with friends in a beautiful setting; each course prepares you for the next, building to the main dish, winding down with desert, and a relaxing sigh of contentment…